ToolsGambling

 This creates a market overreaction: the underdog's line is inflated by 5-10 cents beyond where it should be, purely because they lost yesterday.

 Reality check: This is the weakest system on the list (+2.4% ROI) and requires strict discipline.
 It works best when stacked with other filters — an April road dog who lost yesterday in a divisional matchup becomes a much stronger play.
+You can use ChatGPT to research underdog betting angles like these, asking it to cross-reference pitching matchups and recent performance data before placing your bet.

 System #6 — NRFI Underdog System (First Inning) (+3.5% ROI)